dylanquaale/Text-Editor/README.md

 ASK BCS

 ### Description

+The app is a single-page application that meets the PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.

 ### Contribution
 Go to my github download and unzip the file. load file locally and you should be good to go.